amsb/react-evoke/README.md

 #### **placeholderDelay** *(optional)*
 Override the default delay set by the `Store` provider.

-#### **loadError**
+#### **loaderError**
 A render prop for what to render when the promise returned by the loader is rejected.
 A default can be defined on the `Store`.
-If not defined anywhere, the error is thrown so you can catch it in [Error Boundary](https://reactjs.org/docs/error-boundaries.html).
+If not defined anywhere, the error is thrown so you can catch it in an [Error Boundary](https://reactjs.org/docs/error-boundaries.html).

 ## Legal